Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-The description reveals that secret fields and signed attachment URLs are redacted by default, and that reveal=true can override but may be forced false by NOREVEAL.
-This adds valuable behavioral context beyond the readOnlyHint annotation.
+The description discloses that secret fields and signed attachment URLs are redacted by default, and that the 'reveal' parameter can override this with a permission constraint.
+It also mentions 'NOREVEAL' can force false.
+This adds significant context beyond the annotations, which only indicate readOnlyHint=true.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.